Skip to Content

 The Committee on Character and Fitness is required by Supreme Court Rule to assess your diligence.
 You must complete the research necessary to answer each question.
 Failure to strictly comply with the requirements of the application will reflect negatively upon you, and will result in substantial delay to, or potential denial of, your admission to the practice of law.

-The investigation is open and ongoing until at least such time that you are successful on the Arizona Uniform Bar Examination.
+The investigation is open and ongoing until at least such time that you are successful on the Bar Examination.
 No status will be provided prior to that date, and then only if the Committee has been afforded the time required to complete the initial investigation.

 Arizona Law Course & MPRE: